Tired of feeling frustrated every time you check your online dating sites and apps?

 The technical term for this is “thin slicing,” and everyone does it in just about any social situation.

-Think of it this way – she’s going to imagine herself in the lifestyle the photo conveys.
+Think of it this way – she’s going to imagine herself in the lifestyle the profile pic conveys.
 It’s why unique travel photos are so successful.
 You're visually communicating that you’re interesting, you'll take her to exotic places, and most importantly, that you have the financial means to do it.

 Here’s a comparison so you can see how signalling works: